Operationalising Empathy: Why Good Intentions Aren’t Enough

 Why Empathy Breaks Down at Work

-Part of the answer lies in how organisations think about leadership.
+Part of the answer lies in how organisations think about empathy in leadership.
 Empathy is often treated as a personal trait – something leaders either possess naturally or don’t.
-The reality is many managers care deeply but are promoted for technical skill, not people capability, and are rarely taught how to demonstrate empathy clearly, especially under pressure.
+The reality is, many managers care deeply but are promoted for technical skill, not people capability, and are rarely taught how to demonstrate empathy clearly, especially under pressure.

 From Value to Practice